TEJAR-EDDY/RISC_V_RV32ISC_PROJECT/README.md

-## *RISC-V RV32ISC: DESIGN OF A CUSTOMIZEDRISC-V ISA-BASED ALU WITH PARTIAL IP-LEVEL VERIFICATION*
+## *RISC-V RV32ISC: DESIGN OF A CUSTOMIZED RISC-V ISA-BASED ALU WITH PARTIAL IP-LEVEL VERIFICATION*

 A high-performance RISC-V processor implementation with custom instruction set extensions optimized for deep learning operations in medical imaging applications.